ArpanSriv/todoist-sync-reminder-plugin-based/README.md

 Create, edit and delete tasks from within Obsidian.md to your Todoist.

 > [!WARNING]
-> This is a fork from the [Ultimate Todoist Sync plugin for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian).
-I'm still working on fixing some things, but the main feature should be working.
-I'm considering this feature a beta.
-Feel free to contribute.
+> This is a fork from the [Another Simple Todoist Sync for Obsidian (BETA)](https://github.com/eudennis/ultimate-todoist-sync-for-obsidian-experiment).
+I have only added a setting for enabling Reminder plugin (`(@YYYY-MM-DD HH:MM)`) based sync.
+Anything can break - I have kept it as sane as possible.
+At some point in time, I might integrate it in eudennis's repository, but I don't have the time yet.
+If you are up for it, please go for it and mention me somewhere :)

->
+> [!WARNING]
 > _Some features works only Todoist -> Obsidian, others by-directional.
 Find more details on the feature table below._

 ![Alt Text](/attachment/new_demo.gif)